TheresaLui/SelfHelpContent_v2/articles/microsoft.dataexplorer/entitynotfound-queryfailures.md

 # Azure Data Explorer query failures

 <!--issueDescription-->
-Your Azure Data Explorer is having E_ENTITY_NOT_FOUND query failures and this happens if database or table referenced in query does not exist in the Azure Data Explorer cluster.
+Your Azure Data Explorer is having ENTITY NOT FOUND query failures and this happens if database or table referenced in query does not exist in the Azure Data Explorer cluster.
 <!--/issueDescription-->

 ## **Recommended Documents**